jmcastagnetto/tidytuesday-kludges/_posts/2019-08-27-simpsons-guests.md

 Used the [Simpons guest dataset](https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-08-27) from the [TidyTuesday](https://github.com/rfordatascience/tidytuesday/) project.

-First, I looked at the distribution of the number of unique guests per season, and overall seems like in "The Simpsons" they like to have guests in small group: 2 to 4 at a time, with 3 being the most frequent number:
+First, I looked at the distribution of the number of *unique guests* per season and episode, and overall seems like in "The Simpsons" they like to have guests in small group: 2 to 4 at a time, with 3 being the most frequent number:

 ![Overall guests distribution](/tidytuesday-kludges/assets/2019-08-27-simpsons-guests/guests-in-groups.png)

-And that is pretty consistent over the seasons, with some extreme cases where there were 13 guests
+And that is pretty consistent over the seasons, with one episode ("The Great Phatsby", Season 28) where there were 13 guests.
+There were two more episodes with 10 or more guests: "Moonshine River" (Season 24, 11 guests) and "Homer at the Bat" (Season 3, 10 guests)

 ![Distribution of the number of guests over the seasons](/tidytuesday-kludges/assets/2019-08-27-simpsons-guests/tufte-boxplot.png)